 Strong sense of community on campus

-Valtovirta warmly recommends the LUT School of Business and Management to anyone interested in international marketing.
+Valtovirta warmly recommends the LUT Business School to anyone interested in international marketing.
 She says LUT has good international connections and the cost of living in Lappeenranta is lower than in Helsinki.
 In addition, she claims that the strong sense of community that everyone on LUT’s Skinnarila campus refers to as the Skinnarila spirit is no exaggeration.

 ”LUT’s community spirit stems partly from the fact that students who move to Lappeenranta may not have prior social connections in the area.
 It is an advantage that students from different parts of Finland and all over the world come to study at LUT.
 As a student, I tutored international exchange students and spent a lot of time with them,” Valtovirta reminisces.

 What originally drew Valtovirta to Lappeenranta were international marketing and supply management studies.
 Both subjects are still taught at LUT.
 If Valtovirta could have a do-over, she would also take entrepreneurship courses.